OpenGov-Watch/www.opengov.watch/docs/40_reports/10_governance-reports/2024-12-governance-report.md

-# The Year of Waste - The Year of Reforms
+# 2024 December Polkadot OpenGov Report: The Year of Waste - The Year of Reforms

 ![](/img/2024-12-governance-report/waste.png)